Pabau GO app

 Each step creates a documented clinical record that serves as both a safety checklist and a compliance artifact during regulatory inspections or adverse event investigations.

-Who is the allergan treatment record form helpful for?
+Who is the Allergan injection site record for?

-• Medical spas and aesthetic clinics administering injectables as core services need standardised documentation to track repeat clients across multiple practitioners and locations.
+• Medical spas and aesthetic clinics administering injectables as core services need standardized documentation to track repeat clients across multiple practitioners and locations.

-• Plastic surgery centres use treatment records to document pre- and post-operative aesthetic enhancements, linking injectables to surgical outcomes.
+• Plastic surgery centers use treatment records to document pre- and post-operative aesthetic enhancements, linking injectables to surgical outcomes.

 • Nurse practitioners and advanced practice nurses administering injectables under physician supervision must document treatments in compliance with state scope-of-practice laws and prescriber oversight requirements.